Jared M. Kutzin, DNP, MS, MPH, RN, CPPS

 Zach Milligan, EMT-CC

-Zach Milligan is a simulation training specialist at the Winthrop University Hospital Simulation Center.
+Zach Milligan is a simulation training specialist at the NYU Winthrop Hospital Simulation Center.
 Zach is a critical care EMT (EMT-CC) and was previously the assistant chief of the Stony Brook Volunteer Ambulance Corps.
 Zach completed his bachelor degree in Bio-Neuro Science at Stony Brook University.
 In his role at the simulation center, Zach is responsible for setting up and operating the simulation environment and equipment as well as coordinating various programmatic activities.

 Lorena Cardenas, BS